-Students who are consistently unable to attend the primary weekly services at Spence Chapel (Tuesday, Thursday, and Friday) will be considered for adjustments in the attendance requirement.
-Exemptions are primarily made for on-going conflicts, not for general illness, out-of-town activities, etc. Students can apply for partial to full exemptions, based on their situations.
+Students with scheduling conflicts who are consistently unable to attend the university chapel on Wednesday, Thursday, and Friday will be considered for adjustments in the attendance requirement.
+Exemptions are primarily made for ongoing conflicts, not for general illness, out-of-town activities, etc. Students can apply for partial to full exemptions, based on their situations.

-Partial exemptions are offered for: working 20-34 hours/week; certain practicum conflicts; or commuter students with no classes before noon on a T, TH, or F.
+Partial exemptions are offered for: working 20-34 hours/week; certain practicum conflicts; or commuter students with no classes before noon on a W, TH, or F.